firebase/firebase-cpp-sdk/release_build_files/readme.md

       `InitiateOnDeviceConversionMeasurementWithHashedPhoneNumber`.
     - GMA: The GMA C++ SDK is now deprecated.
 For more information, see the [SDK documentation](https://developers.google.com/admob/cpp/sdk).
-    - Messaging (Android): Addressed potential race condition on receiving messages after cleanup.
+    - Messaging (Android): Fixed a potential race condition on receiving messages after cleanup.

 ### 12.0.0